debops/debops/docs/pki-realms.rst

 private keys/certificates as needed, per host, per group or for all managed hosts.

-After certificates signed by internal CA are downloaded to remote host, the directory structure might look similar to:
+After certificates signed by the internal CA are downloaded to remote hosts, the directory structure might look similar to:

 .. code-block:: none